Hayden Christensen: 2006–2018: Further work, films and television

+In the early 2000s Christensen formed a production company Forest Park Pictures alongside his brother Tove.
+The company produced two films that Christensen appeared in Shattered Glass and Vanishing on 7th Street.
 In 2010, Christensen sued USA Network over allegations that they stole his idea for the TV show Royal Pains.
 The suit alleges that Christensen met with USA to pitch a similar series entitled Housecalls.
 During the meeting, Christensen alleges, he was never informed that a similar program was in development.
 Although a federal judge at first dismissed Christensen's lawsuit in 2011, in June 2012, the 2nd Circuit Court of Appeals reversed this decision and remanded the case back to the district court for further proceedings, in what was considered a legal victory for Christensen.

 On May 20, 2013, during the Cannes Film Festival, the Russian company Enjoy Movies announced the creation of Glacier Films, an alliance company with Christensen and his brother Tove.
-Over a three-year period, Glacier Films intends to make 11 "micro-budget" movies costing $1.5M each.
+Over a three-year period, Glacier Films intended to make 11 "micro-budget" movies costing $1.5M each.
 The first project, American Heist, starring Christensen, Adrien Brody and Jordana Brewster, started filming in June 2013.
 It is a remake of Steve McQueen's The Great St. Louis Bank Robbery.
 In 2014, he starred in the American-Chinese-Canadian film Outcast, an action drama, alongside Nicolas Cage.